Documentation

 "amount": 49.99,

-"merchant_category": "software", // optional — helps category-based policies
+"merchant_category": "software", // optional — enables category-based policies

 "currency": "USD", // optional, defaults to USD

-"agent": "Shopping Bot" // optional — override agent name for this call
+"agent": "Shopping Bot" // optional — override the agent name for this call

 }